-The gradual conversion of the Ti2Ca2 cluster in MUV-10 into TiCo2 in MUV-101(Co) is also correlated with changes in the thermal stability of the solid isolated at different reaction times.
-Thermogravimetric analyses (TGA; Figure 3c and section S4.7 in the Supporting Information) show a progressive decrease in the decomposition temperature upon incorporation of cobalt from 500 °C for MUV-10 down to a minimum of 440 °C in fully transformed MUV-101(Co) after 30 days.
-We argue that this is possibly due to the dilution of the relative percentage of robust Ti-O bonds in the metal-oxo clusters, which decreases from 45% in MUV-10(Ca) to 33% in MUV-101.
-Nonetheless, the thermal stability of MUV-101(Co) is significantly higher than that of other homometallic phases such as as Fe3+ and Cr3+, which decompose between 300 and 350 $^{\circ}$ C. ^{13,28} We next collected standard N2 isotherms for all of the solids to investigate the effect of a phase transformation on their porosity (Figure 3d and section S4.8 in the Supporting Information).
+percentage of robust Ti-O bonds in the metal-oxo clusters, that decrease from 45 % in MUV-10(Ca) to 33 % in MUV-101.
+Nonetheless, the thermal stability of MUV-101(Co) is significantly higher than other homometallic phases as Fe3+ and Cr3+ which decompose between 300-350 °C.^{13,28} We next collected standard N2 isotherms for all the solids to investigate the effect of phase transformation in their porosity (Figure 3d and Supporting Section S4.8).
 All solids display a type I isotherm with increasing gas uptakes for higher degrees of transformation.
-The reaction time gradually increases the multipoint BET surface area and pore volume values from 1054 m2·g-1 and 0.47 cm3·g-1 for MUV-101(Co)-12h, respectively, almost identical with those of the MUV-10(Ca) phase, to almost double these values for MUV-101(Co)-30d with 2043 m2·g-1 and 0.92 cm3·g-1.
+Reaction time gradually increases multi-point BET surface area and pore volume values from 1054 m2·g-1 and 0.47 cm3·g-1 for MUV-101(Co)-12h, almost identical to the

+MUV-10(Ca) phase, to almost the double for MUV-101(Co)-30d with 2043 m2·g-1 and 0.92 cm3·g-1.
 This value is consistent with the values reported for MIL-100 phases and confirms complete MOF-to-MOF conversion.
-The effect of this dynamic transformation on the porosity can be more easily visualized by looking into the pore size distribution (PSD).
-As shown in Figure 3e, at short reaction times between 12 h and 1 day the PSD is dominated by a broad distribution of micropores centered at 1.5 nm and incipient mesoporosity between 2 and 3 nm.
+The effect of this dynamic transformation over porosity can be more easily visualised by looking into the pore size distribution (PSD).
+As shown in Figure 3e, at short reaction times between 12 hours and 1 day PSD is dominated by a broad distribution of micropores centered at 1.5 nm and incipient mesoporosity between 2-3 nm.
 This intermediate stage is reminiscent of MUV-10(Ca) with an incipient formation of MUV-101(Co) and agrees well with the coexistence of both phases anticipated by Rietveld analyses.
-The onset of mesoporosity is also consistent with the opening of a small hysteresis loop in the N2 isotherm of these samples for the range $P/P_0 = 0.4-1.0$ (Figure S45 in the Supporting Information).
-From 3 days and onward the PSD reveals the formation of a mesoporous material with two pore sizes.
-The smaller pores increase up to 1.5-1.8 nm, whereas the largest pores lie close to 3.2 nm, consistent with the prevalence of the MUV-101 phase at these stages.
-Overall, the sorption data suggest that this topological transformation might be useful to gain dynamic control over the formation of hierarchical micro-/mesopore structures at intermediate stages of the transformation.
-We also confirmed that the stability of the final material toward water degradation was not compromised by running stability tests by soaking MUV-101(Co)-30d crystals in acid, neutral, and basic aqueous solutions (section \$4.9 in the Supporting Information).
+The onset of mesoporosity is also consistent with the opening of a small hysteresis loop in the N2 isotherm of these samples between $P/P_0 = 0.4$ -1.0 (Figure Supporting S45).
+From 3 days and onwards the PSD reveals the formation of a mesoporous material with two pore sizes.
+The smaller one increases from up to 1.5 to 1.8 nm whereas the biggest one lies close to 3.2 nm, consistent with the prevalence of the MUV-101 phase at these stages.
+Overall, the sorption data suggest that this topological transformation might be useful to gain dynamic control over the formation of hierarchical micro/mesopore structures at intermediate stages of transformation.
+We also confirmed that the stability of the final material towards water degradation was not compromised by running stability tests by soaking MUV-101(Co)-30d crystals in acid, neutral and basic aqueous solutions (Supporting Section S4.9).